-In 2003 the Catholic Church has appointed such a religious heritage commission.
-To date no interfacing mechanism has been created between the Catholic Cultural Heritage Commission and the Superintendence of Cultural Heritage.
-Furthermore it should be noted that as from December 2001, the Maltese Diocese has undertaking a systematic compilation of inventories of its cultural heritage in churches and other related institutions.
+In 2003 the Catholic Church appointed the Catholic Cultural Heritage Commission.
+Ongoing discussion between the Catholic Cultural Heritage Commission and the Superintendence of Cultural Heritage should form the basis of an interfacing mechanism, which has as yet not been created.
+As from December 2001, the Maltese Diocese has been undertaking a systematic compilation of inventories of its cultural heritage in churches and other related institutions.
 A number of parish and filial churches, confraternities and collections have so far been included in inventories.